How did you find INTERNeX International Exchange?

 Why did you choose to go to Canada?

 I wanted to gain work experience abroad and I never considered going anywhere else than Canada.
 I think I just let my guts decide…

 How did you find a place to stay?

-What kind of program were you doing and did you find it useful?
+What kind of internship are you doing and do you find it useful?